Backbase/backbase-openapi-tools/boat-maven-plugin/README.md

 - bundle

-    Description: Bundles all references in the OpenAPI specification into one file.
+    Bundles all references in the OpenAPI specification into one file.

 - decompose

-    Description: Merges any components using allOf references.
+    Merges any components using allOf references.

 - diff